boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week8.md

 ### Needs for new business model

-* meet the needs of largecustomers
+* meet the needs of large customers
 * New technology
 * bring a new job to be done
 * ​